-

 Head of Content at Funnel, Chris has 20+ years of experience in marketing and communications.

-Selecting the right ETL tool means checking out a lot of options.
+But selecting the right ETL tool means considering many options.
 Enterprise solutions, open-source tools and new players each bring something valuable to the table.
+This guide helps you identify an ETL tool that works for your team.

 What are ETL tools?